-VOXEL-MAN Tempo is a unique virtual reality simulator for training surgical access to the complex and vulnerable structures of the middle ear.
-Using virtual reality and force feedback techniques, it provides a look and feel close to the real procedure.
+VOXEL-MAN Tempo is a unique simulator for training surgical access to the complex and vulnerable structures of the middle ear.
+Using techniques of virtual reality and robotics, it provides a look and feel close to the real procedure.
 The system is based on virtual 3D models of the skull base, derived from high-resolution CT data.
 In addition, the user's own patient cases may be used for training.

 VOXEL-MAN Tempo is ideally suited to gain a thorough understanding of the surgical approaches and greatly reduces the need for cadaveric specimens.
 It is used by leading universities and hospitals around the world.
 Following its predecessor TempoSurg, the latest version features an automatic skills assessment, bleeding and suction, online updates, and a compact setup with a 3D flat panel display.

 In VOXEL-MAN Tempo, patient and instruments are modeled in high resolution inside a computer and visualized on a 3D screen.
 The handpiece is represented by a force feedback device which can be moved freely in three dimensions and provides a very realistic haptic sensation.
 With VOXEL-MAN Tempo, you can actually feel the subtle differences between the different bony structures of the mastoid.

 Instruments provided include a selection of metal and diamond burs of different shapes, which are activated by a foot pedal, as well as a suction device.
 At any time, the surgical site may be viewed from all sides, magnified as desired, and be inspected on orthogonal cross-sectional CT images.